AdamJonsson/KTH-DD2480-Decide-Lab-1/README.md

 More over, every merge into main needs to have an approved review.
 A set of rules was set in the repository to prevent pushes directly into main and merges when no approved review existed.
 Squash and merge was used for every pull-request to prevent unnecessary commits in the main branch.
 As a result, commits such as "Fixed typo" or "Added comment" is not visible and will minimize showing irrelevant changes in the main branch.
 The information is however not lost, as it is still visible under the given pull-request.

+## Naming conventions
+* All issues have labels, which should mark how the issue is related to the project.
+An issue also have an id in the form `#xx`
+* All branches are lexigraphically linked to issues by having names such as `issue/xx-add-feature`
+* A PR adds an automatic link between the issue and the PR by having a commit message in the form `Fixes #xx`

 ## Examination

 ### "Remarkable" achievement

+#### Test-driven development
 As was mentioned above, our group decided on doing test-driven development.
 The implementation of a feature was made in two steps:

 1. One author creates the tests that they expect to pass